 My old Aqueon didn’t have any sort of screen, so all in all, I’m considering this an upgrade at this point.
 We will see how it works in practice.

-There is a screw cap that keeps the blue plastic tube connected with the bottom piece, which is actually a very cool thing.
+There is a screw cap that keeps the blue plastic tube connected to the bottom piece, which is actually a very cool thing.
 As my Aqueon model got older, the area where the tube connected here loosened and would periodically fall off mid-water change.

 To start the flow of water, I had to open the valve on the end–and with two squeezes of the bulb, the flow started, no problems.